andresbonil/cytosim/doc/sim/fiber_dynamics.md

 The first value applies to the plus end and the second value to the minus end.

-While playing with this features, press `i` in the keyboard once to display information about the microtubules lengths and states while displaying the simulation.
+While playing with this features, press `r` to display information about the microtubules lengths and states while displaying the simulation.

 # 4. Discrete Microtubule Dynamic Instability